BOSNIA AND HERZEGOVINA

-GSSW is the academic home of ISL Bosnia and Herzegovina (BiH) (formerly known as Project Bosnia), the oldest international service-learning program at the University of Denver.
-ISL-BiH enables students from across the DU campus to learn about the Balkans region through combined academic study and service-based internships in Sarajevo.
+GSSW is the academic home of Global Practice Bosnia (formerly known as ISL Bosnia and Herzegovina (BiH) and Project Bosnia), the oldest international service-learning internship at the University of Denver.
+Global Practice Bosnia enables graduate students from across the DU campus to learn about the Balkans region through combined academic study and service-based internships in Sarajevo.

-As an ISL-BiH participant, you'll take on-campus courses before traveling to Bosnia to complete an eight-week internship at one of many local and international non-governmental organizations.
+As an Global Practice Bosnia participant, you'll take on-campus courses before traveling to Bosnia to complete an eight-week internship at one of many local and international non-governmental organizations.
 You'll also immerse yourself in Bosnian culture and learn first-hand about reconciliation, peace and the healing of people still scarred by the Bosnian War and genocide (1992-1995).

-- Read blog posts from previous ISL-BiH participants.
+- Read blog posts from previous program participants.

-- Watch a video by Clinical Professor Ann Petrila, ISL-BiH Program Director.
+- Watch a video by Clinical Professor Ann Petrila, Program Director.

 GSSW EXPERIENTIAL COURSE IN BOSNIA